bhuy71/Generating-face-without-mask/README.md

   3. After execute the last cell , there will be a link.
 You can experience by yourself now

 +Or you can run another way: ipython UnMaskUI.py .
 It will show a link too, click on that link to experience our application

++How to run Premium GAN:

+  1.After clone this repository to local, you need to download checkpoint from the link above.

+  2.You open file test_gan.ipynb and change the path to the checkpoint, mask detection YOLO model as well as the path to your image you want to generate.Then you run the final cell , the image generated will be saved in a folder, it also display on the screen for you.
+  Note: Because of source of data , it can not work very well in real world.